-The first set of questions asked about children's enjoyment of school and how well they are learning.
-The responses were very positive indicating that parents agree that children are "on track" with learning and progress.
-From the responses received a few parents/ carers felt that they did not know their children's targets.
+An area that some parents felt needed improvement was understanding their child's individual learning targets.
 Heathlands holds parents consultations three times a year and parents can contact their class/form teacher via the school office any time.
-We ensure deaf parents have full access by using video calls and this engages many more.
+We ensure deaf parents have full access by using video calls and Whatsapp.
 Targets are shared and tracked at the Annual Reviews as well as in upper school home learning books.
-We are looking at ways to further improve reporting to parents going forward.